fredcamaral/md-to-pdf/CONTRIBUTING.md

 go test -race ./...
 ```

-### Writing Tests
+### Writing tests

-- Write unit tests for all public functions
+- Write unit tests for all public functions you create
 - Use table-driven tests when appropriate
 - Mock external dependencies
 - Test error conditions